BeamMeUpScotty0/BarcodesNeural/README.md

 # BarcodesNeural

 Barcodes recognition using neural networks.
-The folder "Barcodes" contains code for detection barcodes and digit recognition/
+Folder "Barcodes" contains code for detection barcodes with opencv and digit recognition.

 Requirements: